artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ![image](https://github.com/user-attachments/assets/099b8bcd-615f-412f-81f3-4038a45d3024)

 As you can see, five instructions are being executed simultaneously in the processor (in-flight), each at a different stage.
-In the bottom right corner, you can see the Instruction Memory, which helps us follow the program's execution step by step.
-Next to that window, there's another one displaying performance metrics such as cycles, instructions, and CPI/IPC.
+In the bottom right corner, you can see the *Instruction Memory* window, which helps us follow the program's execution step by step.
+Next to that window, there's another one (*Execution info*) displaying performance metrics such as cycles, instructions, and CPI/IPC.

 ## Data and Control Hazards in the *Pipelined processor*